Shyanne Sellers

-Shyanne Sellers (born April 24, 2003) is an American professional basketball player for Maccabi Haifa of the Israeli Women's Basketball Premier League.
+Shyanne Sellers (born April 24, 2003) is an American professional basketball player for the Los Angeles Sparks in the Women's National Basketball Association.
+She also played for the Maccabi Haifa of the Israeli Women's Basketball Premier League from 2025 until 2026 and the Jacksonville Waves of the UpShot League in 2026.
 She was drafted 17th overall by the Golden State Valkyries in the 2025 WNBA draft.
 She played college basketball at Maryland.

 High school career

 Sellers attended Aurora High School in Aurora, Ohio, where she led her team to four consecutive Suburban League American Division championship.
 During her sophomore year she averaged 23.6 points, 9.6 rebounds, 3.2 assists, 2.4 steals and 1.3 blocks per game.
 Following the season she earned first team all-district and first team all-state honors and was named the Suburban League American Conference Player of the Year.
 During her junior year she averaged 20.8 points, 11 rebounds, 5.1 assists and 2.2 steals per game and was again named the Suburban League American Conference Player of the Year.
 During her senior year she averaged 23.2 points, 13.2 rebounds, 4.7 assists and 1.8 blocks per game in 12 games, in a season that was shortened due to the COVID-19 pandemic.